belsander/docker-cronicle/README.md

 docker run --name cronicle \
   -v /path-to-cronicle-storage/data:/opt/cronicle/data:rw \
   -v /path-to-cronicle-storage/logs:/opt/cronicle/logs:rw \
-  --hostname examplehostname -p 3012:3012 intelliops/cronicle:latest
+  --hostname localhost -p 3012:3012 intelliops/cronicle:latest
 ```

-The web UI will be available at: http://examplehostname:3012
+The web UI will be available at: http://localhost:3012

+> NOTE: please replace the hostname `localhost`, this is only for testing
+> purposes!
+If you rename the hostname also consider setting the environmental
+> variable `BASE_APP_URL`.

 ## Volumes
 | Path | Description |